 - Tends to be higher in protein which may support weight management

 - Eliminates some nutritious food options that might not be necessary to exclude

 A well-executed Paleo diet is one way to focus on more

-Because processed foods are eliminated, a Paleo diet may lead to natural calorie control and better macros, helping to increase intake of protein and healthy fats while slightly cutting back on carbs.
-However, paying attention to how much you consume on a regular basis still applies to achieve your desired results.
+Because processed foods are eliminated, a Paleo diet may lead to natural calorie control and better macros, helping to increase the intake of protein and healthy fats while slightly cutting back on carbs.
+However, paying attention to how much you consume on a regular basis still applies to achieving your desired results.

 Interested in going Paleo?
-Get everything you need to crush your nutrition and fitness goals with this free Meal Prep Toolkit for Paleo eating.
+Get everything you need to crush your nutrition and fitness goals with this free Meal Prep Toolkit for Paleo-eating.

 Pegan is a mash-up of paleo and vegan.
-At first glance, this might sound confusing considering Paleo is heavy meat and fish whereas Vegan is none.
+At first glance, this might sound confusing considering Paleo is heavy in meat and fish whereas Vegan is none.
 In reality, this diet is neither paleo nor vegan and is just another fancy way of saying plant-based eating, with an emphasis on whole foods.